Navigate and/or zoom through the map above to find stories by country or trip route.

 A narrative guide to some of Singapore’s signature dishes, and the hawker food centers to find them.
 (National Geographic Intelligent Travel, May 2013)

-A gripping tale of survival on the Everest trail is the Adventure Travel Silver Certificate Winner in The 2008 Solas Awards, sponsored by Travelers’ Tales, an annual competition to honor excellence in travel writing.
+A gripping tale of survival from the Everest trail — the Adventure Travel Silver Certificate Winner in the second annual Solas Awards.
+(Travelers’ Tales’ Best Travel Writing, March 2008)

 An article about gorilla trekking in Volcanoes National Park in northwestern Rwanda — with an affinity for puns.
 (National Geographic Intelligent Travel, May 2013)